Gwyneth Paltrow

-Early life
+Early life and education

 Gwyneth Kate Paltrow was born on September 27, 1972, in Los Angeles, to actress Blythe Danner and film producer-director Bruce Paltrow.
 She has a younger brother, Jake, who is a director and screenwriter.
 Paltrow's father was Jewish, while her mother is Christian.
 She was raised celebrating "both Jewish and Christian holidays."
 Her brother had a traditional Bar Mitzvah when he turned 13.
 Her father's Ashkenazi Jewish family emigrated from Belarus and Poland, while her mother has Pennsylvania Dutch (German) as well as some Irish and English ancestry.
 Paltrow's paternal great-great-grandfather was a Rabbi in Nowogród, Poland, and a descendant of the well-known Paltrowicz family of rabbis from Kraków.

-She is a half-cousin of actress Katherine Moennig, through her mother, and a second cousin of former U.S. Congresswoman Gabby Giffords (AZ-08) through her father.
-Through Giffords, she is a second-cousin-in-law of U.S. Senator Mark Kelly of Arizona.
-Her godfather is director Steven Spielberg.
+Paltrow is a half-cousin of actress Katherine Moennig, through her mother, and a second cousin of former U.S. Congresswoman Gabby Giffords (AZ-08) through her father.
+(Giffords' husband is U.S. Senator and retired astronaut Mark Kelly of Arizona.)
+Paltrow's godfather is director Steven Spielberg.
 Her uncle is opera singer and actor Harry Danner, whose daughter, actress Hillary Danner, is Paltrow's cousin and close friend.
 Paltrow recalls their family gatherings: "Hillary and I always had this in common, and to this day ... cooking for people we love, eating, hanging out as a family.
 It's how we were raised.
 It's what we do."
-Another cousin is Rebekah Paltrow Neumann, whose spouse is the Israeli-American millionaire Adam Neumann, founder of WeWork.
+Another cousin is Rebekah Paltrow Neumann, whose spouse is the Israeli-American billionaire Adam Neumann, founder of WeWork.

-Paltrow was raised in a very wealthy household, and lived in Santa Monica, California, where she attended Crossroads School, before enrolling in the Spence School, an all-girls private school in Manhattan.
+Paltrow was raised in Santa Monica, California, where she attended Crossroads School, before enrolling in the Spence School, an all-girls private school in Manhattan.
 Later, she studied art history at the University of California, Santa Barbara, before dropping out to act.
 She is an "adopted daughter" of Talavera de la Reina (Spain), where at 15, she spent a year as an exchange student and learned to speak Spanish.
 She is also conversant in French, as her family frequently traveled to the South of France throughout her childhood.